jpmens/mosquitto-auth-plug/README.md

 auth_opt_ldap_acl_deny false
 ```

 With the `ldap_acl_deny` we return DENY instead of ALLOW for every ACL check.
-This makes it possible to chain other backends with ldap backend, and use LDAP for authentification and ie. mysql for ACL checking.
+This makes it possible to chain other backends with ldap backend, and use LDAP for authentification and, e.g., MySQL for ACL checking.

-### CDB
+### CDB auth

 | Option         | default           |  Mandatory  | Meaning     |
 | -------------- | ----------------- | :---------: | ----------  |
 | cdbname        |                   |     Y       | path to .cdb |

-### SQLITE
+### SQLITE auth

 | Option          | default           |  Mandatory  | Meaning     |
 | --------------- | ----------------- | :---------: | ----------  |